islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 ```

 This will give us exactly what we need.
-However when you have a DB with a lot players this can be start to be very slow operation.
+However when you have a DB with a lot players this can start to be very slow operation.

 We profiled our app with 100,000 players and here are the results